 Food Inflation in Singapore averaged 2.86 percent from 1962 until 2020, reaching an all time high of 60.30 percent in November of 1973 and a record low of -7.90 percent in August of 1976.
 This page provides the latest reported value for - Singapore Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Singapore Food Inflation - values, historical data and charts - was last updated on May of 2020. source: Statistics Singapore
+Singapore Food Inflation - values, historical data and charts - was last updated on August of 2022.

-Food Inflation in Singapore is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Singapore to stand at 1.70 in 12 months time.
-In the long-term, the Singapore Food Inflation is projected to trend around 1.70 percent in 2021, according to our econometric models.
+Food Inflation in Singapore is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Food Inflation is projected to trend around 1.70 percent in 2022, according to our econometric models.